ttntm/ttntm/src/pages/games.md

 permalink: /games/index.html
 ---

-This is a curated list of my favorite videogames with reasons why I love them.
+This is a curated list of my favorite video games with reasons why I love them.
 A lot of games are going to be omitted here; a complete list of (almost) everything I ever played can be found {% ext "at Grouvee", "https://www.grouvee.com/user/ttntm/" %}.

 Feel free to [let me know](mailto:ttntm@pm.me) if you enjoy any of the games I listed here or if you want to recommend something you think I'd also like!